123jsen/crypto-rl-framework/README.md

 - **Reward**: Returns the gain/loss by the player at this timestep, i.e. `bitcoinAmount * todayClose - bitcoinAmount * prevClose`

 - **Action**: At this moment, the player can input a number to denote the amount of bitcoin that the agent wants to buy/sell.

+Training data is obtained from binance's public API